 - We may disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 We transfer personal data to countries other than the country in which it was collected.
-We do so under a valid legal framework, such as the Privacy Shield.
-If we receive data under the Privacy Shield and transfer it on to a third party acting as an agent on our behalf, we will remain liable under the Privacy Shield Principles for that third party’s processing of the data is in accordance with the framework.
+We do so under a valid legal framework.
+If we receive data and transfer it on to a third party acting as an agent on our behalf, we will take appropriate measures to ensure that the third party’s processing of the data is in accordance with the framework.

-We transfer data from the EEA or Switzerland to the US under our Privacy Shield certification.
-If there is any conflict between the terms in this policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+We transfer data from the EEA or Switzerland to the US under a valid transfer mechanism.
+If there is any conflict between the terms in this policy and such mechanism, the terms of the transfer mechanism shall govern.

 SECURITY AND DATA RETENTION

 We retain the pseudonymous data collected on our Platform for up to 18 months.
 After 18 months (often sooner) the data is de-identified or aggregated and stored for up to 3 additional years.
 This retention policy does not apply to client or partner data.

 We have implemented security measures, including physical, electronic and administrative safeguards, to prevent the unauthorized access to, loss, misuse, or alteration of the information that our Platform collects.
 We believe these measures are appropriate given the nature of the data and our systems, but we make no assurances in this policy about our ability to prevent any such event or the possible harm to you or any third party that could arise from it.